madzdns/clusterlet/README.md

     }
 }
 ```
-`result` method will be called for a sender and informs the result the operation
+`result` method will be called for a sender and informs the result of the operation
 per each message.
 Here we are explaining about the server and will come to the sender
 part in a few seconds.